bsimser/dragonwarrior/README.md

 # dragonwarrior
 The Dragon Knight game engine is an online game system created by Jamin Seven.
 It is an RPG-style game in which characters explore the map, fight monsters, gain experience and buy items, among other things.

-This is the source code a variant of that engine called Dragon Warrior and setup as a Facebook game that you can run yourself.
+This is the source code for a variant of that engine called Dragon Warrior that includes dozens of community created mods and setup as a Facebook game that you can run yourself.

 ## History
 The original engine was written in PHP4, with a MySQL database backend.
 While it was originally envisioned as a medieval/fantasy type game